obrad13/jobs_ch/README.md

 ## Docs about setting-up this project and folders structure of mechanism

 1. Setting-up steps:
-    - clone project
+    - clone project, run build.sh shell that will build docker image based on Dockerfile
-    - run build.sh shell that will build docker image based on Dockerfile and auto run Crawler with parameter 2 for cpu
+    - run build.sh shell that will build docker image based on Dockerfile
-    - docker run -it --rm --name jobsh -v "$PWD":/usr/src/app -w /usr/src/app node:11 node run.js `CPU`

 ## Folder structure of project